 - Excessive skin and wrinkles in the lower lids

-Some of the risks associated with the blepharoplasty procedure can include asymmetry, undesirable scar healing, dry eyes, difficulty closing the eyes and injection.
+Some of the risks associated with the blepharoplasty procedure or eyelid surgery can include asymmetry, undesirable scar healing, dry eyes, difficulty closing the eyes and injection.